 Building-integrated photovoltaics (BIPV) are dual-purpose: they serve as both the outer layer of a structure and generate electricity for on-site use or export to the grid.
 BIPV systems can provide savings in materials and electricity costs, reduce pollution, and add to the architectural appeal of a building.
 Though they can be added to a structure as a retrofit, the greatest value for BIPV systems is realized by including them in the initial building design.
 By substituting PV for standard materials during the initial construction, builders can reduce the incremental cost of PV systems and eliminate costs and design issues for separate mounting systems.

 Building-integrated PV systems are planned during the architectural design stage and are added during initial construction.
 Building-added PV (BAPV) is planned and built during a retrofit.
 Both BIPV and BAPV lack the racks and mounting equipment of traditional PV systems.
-Most designers of integrated solar system will consider the array of solar technologies and their possible uses compared to the specific needs of building occupants.
-For example, semi-transparent thin-film PV can allow for natural day lighting and solar thermal systems can capture heat energy to generate usable hot water or provide space heating and cooling capacity.
+Most designers of integrated solar systems will consider a variety of solar technologies and their possible uses compared to the specific needs of building occupants.
+For example, semi-transparent thin-film PV can allow for natural day lighting and solar thermal systems can capture heat energy to generate hot water or provide space heating and cooling capacity.

 Applications for Building-Integrated Photovoltaics